 The FiiO X1 (2nd generation) high-def audio player in action

-Two days ago, I received an e-mail from Microsoft’s Insider Program the availability of Windows 10 Creators Update (OS Build 16179)
+Two days ago, I received an e-mail from Microsoft’s Insider Program about the availability of Windows 10 Creators Update (OS Build 16179)

-But, if you’re a music lover who spends a lot of time listening to your collection using iTunes on your PC, specifically one running the 64-bit flavor of Windows 10, then, here’s a caveat.
+But, if you’re a music lover who spends a lot of time listening to your collection using iTunes on your PC, specifically one running the 64-bit flavor of Windows 10, here’s a caveat.

 Don’t update to the latest version of Windows 10 – Creators Update.